 Hard to determine whether this barn-red complex a motel-like inn, or maybe an inn-like motel.
 Whatever.
 Country is the theme, and all rooms have a/c, TV, Wi-Fi, fridge, microwave, and phone; some have a whirlpool, VCR, or balcony.
 The outdoor pool has a nice mountain view, and the landscaped grounds even have a fountain.

 Here’s a budget find.
 The handsome, brick, Greek Revival-style home, built by a wealthy banker in 1859, retains the elegance of a bygone era.
 Spacious, antiques-accented rooms have chandeliers, marble fireplaces, and floor-to-ceiling windows.
 Rates include a full breakfast; less expensive rooms have half baths.

 Poland Spring Resort, Poland Spring

-For dirt-cheap digs with few services and bring-your-own-everything, from sheets to shampoo, check in here.
+For dirt-cheap digs with few services, check in here.
 Rooms are split between the Maine Inn, Presidential Inn, Lodge, and cottages.
-A five-night package begins at$199 per person, including buffet-style meals, lodging, meals (bring your own sheets, towels, water glasses, and soap), golf, and other activities (on site pool, 18-hole Donald Ross championship golf course, driving range, nightly entertainment).
-That’s less than $200 per person for the whole shebang, but be sure to read the what’s-not-included details.
+Packages including buffet-style meals provide the biggest bang for the bunk.
+Facilities include an on-site pool, 18-hole Donald Ross championship golf course, driving range, and frequent entertainment.
 Not for everyone, but a reliable, cheap sleep for non-fussbudgets.

 Sleepy Time Motel, Auburn